 Other Places To Travel Alone in Thailand

 Many travellers come to Thailand each year and stick to a particular route.
-To avoid the tourist places in Thailand, head to the north for rural tranquility in Surin, Ancient Khmer ruins in Buri Ram or Nong Khai for great river views of the Mekong (opposite Laos).
-East Asia has idyllic, isolated beaches but get there quick before they are properly discovered.
+To avoid the tourist places in Thailand, head to the north for rural tranquillity in Surin, Ancient Khmer ruins in Buri Ram or Nong Khai for great river views of the Mekong (opposite Laos).
+East Asia has idyllic, isolated beaches but get there quickly before they are properly discovered.

 See the Thi Lo Su waterfall for its beauty or the seven tiers of Erawan and take a dip in its freshwater pools.
 Visit the National Parks of Doi Inthanon, home to Thailand’s highest peak or Khao Sok National Park, one of the best in Thailand.